 Key findings - Halons: Halons are bromine containing halocarbons that contribute both to the depletion of the ozone layer and to global warming.
 Three halons are measured at Zeppelin: H-1211, H-1301, and H-2402.
 For H-1211 a maximum was observed in 2004, followed by a gradual decline.
-The concentration of H-1211 is ~25% lower today than when the measurements started in 2001.
-H-2402 has deceased by ~15% during the same period.
-H-1301, however, has increased by ~13% from 2001 to 2020, but no increase has been measured the last 5-6 years.
+The concentration of H-1211 is ~27% lower today than when the measurements started in 2001.
+H-2402 has deceased by ~15% since 2010.
+H-1301, however, has increased by ~13% from 2001 to 2021, but no increase has been measured the last 5-6 years.
 According to the last Ozone Assessment (WMO, 2018) the stratospheric bromine concentration has now started to decrease.

 Halons are greenhouse gases containing bromine.
 Thus, regulations of halons are also important to protect the ozone layer.
-Actually, bromine, if it reaches the stratosphere (high atmosphere), is even more effective in destroying ozone than chlorine.
+If bromine reaches the stratosphere (high atmosphere), it is even more effective in destroying ozone than chlorine.
 The halons are regulated through the Montreal protocol and the concentration of most of these substances are decreasing.
 The main source of halons has been fire extinguishers.

-Previously, two halons were measured at the Zeppelin observatory: H-1301 and H-1211.
-In 2016 H-2402 was also included in the monitoring programme.
+From 2001 to 2015 two halons were measured and analysed at the Zeppelin observatory: H-1301 and H-1211.
+In 2016 H-2402 was also included in the monitoring programme, where data were analysed back to 2010.
 H-2402 was used primarily in the former USSR and was the main halon fire suppressant in that region.

-The ambient concentrations of the three halons are fairly low, below 4 ppt.
-Figure 34 shows the daily average concentrations of the monitored halons at Zeppelin.
-The halon trend analyses, listed in Table 2 and visualized in Figure 34, show an increase for H-1301 during the period 2001-2020 and a decrease for H-1211.
-The concentration of H-1211 is ~25% lower today than when the measurements started in 2001, whereas H-1301 has increased by ~13%.
+The ambient concentrations of the three halons are fairly low,- below 4 ppt.
+Figure 33 shows the daily average concentrations of the monitored halons at Zeppelin.
+The halon trend analyses, listed in Table 2 and visualized in Figure 33, show an increase for H-1301 during the period 2001-2021 and a decrease for H-1211.
+The concentration of H-1211 is ~27% lower today than when the measurements started in 2001, whereas H-1301 has increased by ~13%.
 However, the concentration of H-1301 has stabilized and no increase has been measured the last 5-6 years.
-The new compound, H-2402, shows a relaxation of ~15% from 2010 to 2020.
-The development of the annual means for all three compounds are shown in Figure 35.
+The new compound, H-2402, shows a relaxation of ~15% from 2010 to 2021.
+The development of the annual means for all three compounds are shown in Figure 34.